slavaGanzin/await/README.md

 # waiting google (or your internet connection) to fail
   await 'curl google.com --fail'

-# definitely waiting google to fail (https://ec.haxx.se/usingcurl/usingcurl-returns)
+# waiting only google to fail (https://ec.haxx.se/usingcurl/usingcurl-returns)
   await 'curl google.com --status 7

 # waits for redis socket and then connects to